Benefits · CPD Alignment · Learning Outcomes

 • COS™ case studies drawn directly from Bahrain and Qatar projects — immediately recognisable field context

-• Self-reports to their professional body (IEI, NEC, or international body) under self-directed learning
+• Self-reports to their professional body under self-directed learning — verify current CPD policy with your society before submitting

 • Gains documented QA/QC and NCR management skills validated against FIDIC and ISO standards